You are here

 While each state has slight variations to forming an LLC, they all adhere to some general principles:

-File the Articles of Organization.
+- File the Articles of Organization.
 The "articles of organization" is a simple document that legitimizes your LLC and includes information like your business name, address, and the names of its members.
 For most states, you file with the Secretary of State.
 However, other states may require that you file with a different office such as the State Corporation Commission, Department of Commerce and Consumer Affairs, Department of Consumer and Regulatory Affairs, or the Division of Corporations & Commercial Code.
-Note: there may be an associated filing fee.

-Obtain Licenses and Permits.
+- Obtain Licenses and Permits.
 Once your business is registered, you must obtain business licenses and permits.
 Regulations vary by industry, state and locality.
-Use the Licensing & Permits tool to find a listing of federal, state and local permits, licenses and registrations you'll need to run a business.
+Refer to the Business License and Permit guide to find a listing of federal, state and local permits, licenses and registrations you'll need to run a business.

 In the eyes of the federal government, an LLC is not a separate tax entity, so the business itself is not taxed.
 Instead, all federal income taxes are passed on to the LLC's members and are paid through their personal income tax.
 While the federal government does not tax income on an LLC, some states do, so check with your state's income tax agency.

-Since the federal government does not recognize LLC as a business entity for taxation purposes, all LLCs must file as a corporation, partnership, or sole proprietorship tax return.
+Since an LLC is not recognized as a business entity for taxation purposes, all LLCs must file as a corporation, partnership, or sole proprietorship tax return.
 Certain LLCs are automatically classified and taxed as a corporation by federal tax law.
-For guidelines about how to classify an LLC, visit IRS.gov.

 Advantages of an LLC

 - Less Recordkeeping.
 An LLC's operational ease is one of its greatest advantages.
-Compared to an S-Corporation, there is less registration paperwork and there are smaller start-up costs.
+Compared to an S-Corporation, there is less registration paperwork and their start-up costs are lower.

 - Sharing of Profits.
 There are fewer restrictions on profit sharing within an LLC, as members distribute profits as they see fit.
 Members might contribute different proportions of capital and sweat equity.
 Consequently, it's up to the members themselves to decide who has earned what percentage of the profits or losses.